justinjakowski/caf-samples/vmware-to-azure-migration-scenario.md

 ### Current architecture

 - VMs deployed to an on-premises data center managed by [vSphere](https://www.vmware.com/products/vsphere.html).
-- Workloads deployed on a VMware ESXi host cluster managed with [vCenter](https://www.vmware.com/products/vcenter-server.html), [vSan](https://www.vmware.com/products/vsan.html) and [NSX](https://www.vmware.com/products/nsx.html).
+- Workloads deployed on a VMware ESXi host cluster managed with [vCenter](https://www.vmware.com/products/vcenter-server.html), [vSan](https://www.vmware.com/products/vsan.html) and [NSX-T](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/index.html).

 ### Proposed architecture

 - Deploy AVS into the West US Azure region.
 - Connect the on-premises data center to AVS running in West US using [ExpressRoute](https://docs.microsoft.com/en-us/azure/vmware-cloudsimple/on-premises-connection).
 - Use Layer 2 stretched networks to connect the on-premises VMware environment to the AVS Private Cloud using an NSX Layer 2 VPN.
-- Migrate VMs to dedicated Azure VMware Solutions using [VMware Hybrid Cloud Extension (HCX)](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-D0CD0CC6-3802-42C9-9718-6DA5FEC246C6.html).
+- Migrate VMs to dedicated Azure VMware Solutions using [(HCX)](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-D0CD0CC6-3802-42C9-9718-6DA5FEC246C6.html).

 ![Migration process](/media/vmware-to-azure-migration-scenario/onpremises-stretched-network-expressroute.png)

->Note: The [Layer 2 stretched network](https://docs.microsoft.com/en-us/azure/vmware-cloudsimple/migration-layer-2-vpn) enables live migration of workloads from your on-premises VMware environment to the Private Cloud in Azure.
+>Note: The [Layer 2 stretched network](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-DD9C3316-D01C-4088-B3EA-84ADB9FED573.html) enables live migration of workloads from your on-premises VMware environment to the Private Cloud in Azure.
 With this stretched Layer 2 network, the subnet from on-premises will be available on the Private Cloud.
 After migration, new IP address assignment is not required for the VMs.

 ## Solution Review